JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * Note that the built-in `/` also raises an exception.
 * Exceptions are side effects though, we want to minimize their usage to avoid error-at-a-distance.
 * The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
-   - the latter is the C approach but also the monadic approach as we will learn
+   - A key dimension of this course is this side effect vs direct trade-off
-   - a key dimension of this course is the side effect vs direct trade-off
+   - Many bugs, security leaks, etc are due to ignorance of side effects; the `Error/Ok` approach keeps them "in your face" as a programmer

 ### Lists